Characterizing local Majorana properties using Andreev states: Analytical Relations for the Conductance

-It should be noted that, in the specified limits, these expressions are exact.
 However, the conductance peak does not perfectly coincide with the threshold voltages~\cite{Ruby2015}.
 Nevertheless, a reasonable approximation can be made by approximating the peak heights to the conductance values at the voltage thresholds, $G_{sp}([\alpha_\pm]) \rightarrow \alpha_\pm$ and $G_{sp}([\beta_\pm]) \rightarrow \beta_\pm$.
 Thus, from the latter, it is possible to extract not only the coherence factors of both the probing ($\xi_1$) and the target ($\xi_2$) subgap states, but also the thermal broadening ratios ($\xi_3$), establishing a direct relation to the system’s thermal properties~\cite{ALY2014, Ruby2015, Cuevas2020b, Gorm2022}.
-This represents a key result of our work, as it demonstrates how fundamental properties of the system can be obtained through standard transport measurements.